jamesjnadeau/addisoncountyfielddays/content/exhibits/4H_Youth_Hall.md

 ---
-Title: CLASSES FOR 4-H AND OTHER YOUTH
+title: CLASSES FOR 4-H AND OTHER YOUTH
 Description: Exhibit information and entry rules
 ---